94rain/tikv-experiment/report.md

 Following Q7 and Q9, further quota values are picked for further experiments.
 For slow CPU, values between 0.1s and 0.05s with a step decrease of 0.01s (out of 1s) are picked.
 For memory contention, values between 256MB and 512MB with a step decrease of 32MB are picked.

-For slow CPU on leader, from Figure 4 we can confirm that operations are slowed down but can still be processed.
-We found flakniess that when leader can use CPU up to 0.09 or 0.07s out of 1s, the throughput is higher

-The relation is not a straightly negative correlation due to flakiness.
+For slow CPU on leader, from Figure 4 we can further confirm our previous conclusion that operations are slowed down but can still be processed.
+We found some outliers that when leader can use CPU up to 0.09 or 0.07s out of 1s, the throughput is higher than that of 0.2s out of 1s.
+Repeating the experiment will usually not get a straightly negative correlation due to flakiness.
+I conjecture that this is due to the small scale of this experiment, which resulted in imbalance of storage.
+If there are more nodes, the result may be a more straightly negative correlation.

-We found

-For slow CPU on

-I found the result can be a bit flaky.
-In one run, 160MB memory limit of a follower will not affect update operations.
-However, 192 MB will cause `mark store's regions need be refill` exception and result in very low throughoutput and long latency.
+For memory contention on leader, the result can also be a bit flaky.
+In one run, 224MB memory limit of a follower will not affect update operations.
+However, 256 MB will cause `mark store's regions need be refill` exception and result in very low throughput and high latency.

-For slow CPU, no node will throw exceptions.
-For cases when either leader or follower is on the slow CPU, the
+We are not able to find a specific minimal memory limit for the TiKV leader to process update operations without failures, but only to calculate the successful rate of a given memory quota, which can be further investigated.